Western Norway (Vestlandet)

 - To get to Kvamskogen you can take bus number 925 and 930 from the Bergen bus station.
 Use the Skyss Travel Planner to plan your trip.

 - Here is a complete guide for travel to the Hardangerfjord.

 - By Train: Voss is easily accessible by Train (about 1 hour away from Bergen).
 Plan your trip on Vy’s site.

 - By Bus: It is also possible to take the bus to Voss (about 1 hour, 45 minutes), with Nettbuss.

 Glaciers, fjords, rivers and mountains await exploration in Sogn og Fjordane.

 - Jostedalsbreen is the largest glacier in continental Europe.
 Briksdalsbreen, one of the best known and most accessible arms of Jostedal Glacier, attracts international tourists.

 - This 22 km long river flows out into Fødefjorden from 207 metres above sea level.
 It offers recreation such as rafting.

-- A moutain with a depression in it that earned it a name meaning 'the bowl'.
+- A mountain with a depression in it that earned it a name meaning 'the bowl'.
 This is the longest uphill stretch in Norway - providing a hike with amazing fjord views.
-Read more about visiting Skåla here.

 - Many picturesque fjords cut through Sogn og Fjordane.

 - Aurlandsfjorden: a branch off of Sognefjorden, sometimes referred to as 'the King of Fjords' (Norway's longest fjord).
-Read about Stegastein viewpoint, a viewing platform offering a panoramic opportunity to take in the landscape of Aurlandsfjorden.
+You can view the Fjord from the famous Stegastein viewpoint.
+Join our trip to Flåm and you can experience this.

 - Fjærlandsfjord: also a branch of Sognefjorden, is at a meeting point between glacier and fjord.
 Read about visiting Fjærlandsfjord here.